Increase Trust Uk

 How to Apply

 INCREASE TRUST UK does not have a public application process.
-The charity operates as a private grant-making trust that supports organizations within the Increase Association network.
-Grants are made at the discretion of the trustees to support the strategic priorities of the Increase Association and its member organizations.
+The charity operates as a private grant-making trust that supports organisations within the Increase Association network.
+Grants are made at the discretion of the trustees to support the strategic priorities of the Increase Association and its member organisations.

 - Explore membership with the Increase Association if they operate TEE or similar programmes